Maintenance of Credentials FAQ

 Will my participation in the MOC affect my specialist registration with the AVBC?

-The College has no information currently on whether the AVBC will require Fellows wishing to attain or maintain their specialist registration to adhere to MOC requirements, but it is probable that this may a component in the future.
+The College has no information currently on whether the AVBC will require Fellows wishing to attain or maintain their specialist registration to adhere to MOC requirements, but it is probable that this may be a component in the future.

 How will my MOC status be defined after 2020?

-For those existing Fellows who received their qualifications prior to 2020, they will automatically be listed as having an “active” MOC status until 2028, when they will be required to have their MOC requirements assessed for their first MOC evaluation period of 2023-2028.
+For those existing Fellows who received their qualifications prior to 2021, they will automatically be listed as having an “active” MOC status until 2028, when they will be required to have their MOC requirements assessed for their first MOC evaluation period of 2023-2028.

 Can I get a pro rata reduction in my MOC requirements?

-The College is highly supportive of its Members in both a personal and professional capacity and will consider all applications for pro rata reduction whether they be due to health, parental or lifestyle factors.
+The College is highly supportive of its members in both a personal and professional capacity and will consider all applications for pro rata reduction whether they be due to health, parental or lifestyle factors.

 Will Criteria 1 requirements be reviewed to determine if they are appropriate for each chapter?

-Yes, at the 5-year mark the entire process will be reviewed, including random audits of a select number of Members/Fellows from each Chapter.
+Yes, at the 5-year mark the entire process will be reviewed, including random audits of a select number of Fellows from each Chapter.
 In particular, the College is keen to ensure that there is no bias (positive or negative) towards those disciplines that have a clinical caseload.
 Individual Chapters will be consulted during this process to provide commentary on the suitability of requirements.

 Can I divide my MOC requirements in Criteria 1 between Category 1 (clinical) and Category 2 (other)?